 "Each year food production in these countries falls a bit further behind burgeoning population growth, and people go to bed a little bit hungrier.
 While there are temporary or local reversals of this trend, it now seems inevitable that it will continue to its logical conclusion: mass starvation.
 The rich may continue to get richer, but the more numerous poor are going to get poorer.
 Of these poor, a minimum of 10 million people, most of them children, will starve to death during each year of the 1970s.
 But this is a mere handful compared to the numbers that will be starving before the end of the century.
 And it is now too late to take action to save many of those people."

-Born on 25 March 1914 in Saude, near Cresco, Iowa, US.
+Born on 25 March 1914 in Saude, near Cresco, Iowa.
 Borlaug is the son of Norwegian immigrant farmers.
-He is the eldest of four children and works on the family farm until he is 19.
+He is the eldest of four children.
+Borlaug works on the family farm until he is 19.

 He later wins a place at the University of Minnesota.
 He studies forestry science and works periodically for US Forestry Service to help pay for his education.